micmejia/bible-dump/NKJV/Leviticus/Lev 6.md

 And the remainder of it Aaron and his sons shall eat; with unleavened bread it shall be eaten in a holy place; in the court of the tabernacle of meeting they shall eat it.

 ###### 17
 It shall not be baked with leaven.
-I have given it _as_ their [^e]portion of My offerings made by fire; it _is_ most holy, like the sin offering and the trespass offering.
+I have given it _as_ their portion of My offerings made by fire; it _is_ most holy, like the sin offering and the trespass offering.

 ###### 18
 All the males among the children of Aaron may eat it. _It shall be_ a statute forever in your generations concerning the offerings made by fire to the Lord.
 Everyone who touches them must be holy.' "